merlin1649/bqml-caip/README.md

 ```
 pip install kfp
 ```
-Finally, clone this repo into the Notebook instace.
+Finally, clone this repo into the Notebook instance.

 ### Create an AI Platform Pipelines instance